16-07A: Summary Of Essay Seven -- Engels's 'First Law': Never Mind The Quality Just Repeat the Mantra

 "The quantization, or 'jumpiness' of action as depicted in quantum physics differs sharply from classical physics which represented motion as smooth, continuous change.
 Quantization limits the energy to be transferred to photons and resolves the UV catastrophe problem."
 [Quoted from here; accessed 15/12/2015.
 Quotations altered to conform to the conventions adopted at this site.
 Minor typo corrected.]

-Hence, discontinuous quantum phenomena cannot be recruited to fit, or illustrate, this 'Law'.
+Hence, discontinuous quantum phenomena can't be recruited to fit, or illustrate, this 'Law'.

 [In Essay Seven, the application of this 'Law' to 'discrete', microscopic/quantum phenomena is shown to be no less misguided.]

-There are several problems with this reply: (1) It will be the human observer that undergoes a supposed nodal-change here, not the objects in question.
+In which case, there are several problems with the above: (a) It will be the human observer that undergoes a supposed nodal-change here, not the objects in question.
 There is no objective point at which a car is travelling fast, or a sound is loud.
 So, in this case, a qualitative change will have taken place in the human observer, not the object (the car) in question.
-While the latter will have had energy added to it, it hasn't changed in the required manner, the observer has -- but that observer has had no energy added to her.
-(2) It is even less clear what a 'quality' is supposed to be in such cases.
+While the car will have had energy added to it, it hasn't changed in the required manner, the observer has -- but that observer has had no energy added to her. (b) It is even less clear what a 'quality' is supposed to be in such cases.
 Are there objective laws in nature that decide when a lump of iron is hot and when it is not?
 Is that lump objectively hot at, say, 99oC, but not objectively hot at 98oC?
 As we will see below, given the DM-definition of 'quality' there is in fact no DM-'quality' here.
 In relation to hotness, there is no point at which a lump of metal "is what it is and not something substantially new", as the definition requires.

 It could be objected that a human observer will have had energy added to her, the light energy that enters her eyes.
 I have dealt with objection in extensive detail in Essay Seven Part One (here, here and here); sceptical readers are directed there for more details.